ink1ing/laziest-brow/README.md

 ## laziest browser

-One‑liner: Type a tiny prefix in the address bar to jump to the right engine — "," → ChatGPT, "." → Bing, "/" → DuckDuckGo, ";" → Chinese Wikipedia.
+One‑liner: Type a tiny prefix to jump fast — "," → ChatGPT, "." → FuClaude Demo, "/" → Bing, ";" → GitHub, "'"/"‘" → Chinese Wikipedia.

 ## What It Does
 - Lightweight Chrome extension that turns simple prefixes into smart redirects.